lxs602/Chinese-Mandarin-Dictionaries/README.md

 <b>About 說明 / 说明</B><br>
 A Chinese-English dictionary, from the <a href=https://github.com/wtanaka/adso>ADSO project</a> by David Lancashire.
 Source file derived from the Speaking English Dictionary, by Warren S. Goff, which also appears to include entries from the LDC wordlist.<br>
 <br>
-<i>Using the adso translation project application itself</i> is recommended over using this particular dictionary, as it has as-you-type translation of <i>phrases</i>, similar to Google or Bing Translate.
+<a href=https://github.com/wtanaka/adso><i>Using the adso translation project application itself</i></a> is recommended over using this particular dictionary, as it has as-you-type translation of <i>phrases</i>, similar to Google or Bing Translate.
 An online version is hosted at <a href=http://www.popupchinese.com/tools/adso>Popup Chinese</a>.
 <br>
 <br><b>Licence 許可證 / 许可证</b>
 <br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/ADSO/Adso%20Licence.html>Adsotrans Attribution-NonCommercial License 1.1</a><br>